-- 1) supporting the participant to perform work that benefits the waiver provider, regardless of wage paid, including paid employment in an enterprise owned by the provider of Individual Employment Supports or a relative of that provider; - 2) paying incentives, subsidies, or vocational training expenses; - -payments that are passed through to participants receiving Individual Employment Supports; - -payments for training that is not directly related to the participant's Individual Employment Supports; - 3) paying expenses associated with starting up or operating a business; - 4)continuing the service for the sole purpose of providing transportation to and from the place of employment once the participant no longer needs job coaching; - 5) paying for supervision, training, support, and adaptations typically available to other workers without disabilities filling similar positions in the business; - 6) supporting the participant to engage in self-employment that is not likely to result in earning at least minimum wage for hours worked within the first year of creating the business; - 7) supporting an activity if the activity is a hobby and not a business; - 8) providing supervision, bookkeeping, or related administrative duties required to operate the participant's business.

-Telehealth will not be used during this service:

-- a) to treat emergency needs; or - b) when the participant needs the provider of this service to be physically present and/or to provide physical assistance to ensure the participant's health, safety and to meet habilitative needs.

-Services will not duplicate or replace services available to a participant under a program funded through section 110 of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education Act (20 U.S.C.
-1401), but may complement those services beyond any program limitations.
+IES is limited to a maximum of 40 hours per week.
+Job Development activities must be related to the participation ant's job goal.
+Job Development activities are limited to 80 hours per plan year.
+IES exclude: 1) supporting the participant to perform work that benefits the waiver provider, regardless of wage paid, inclupaid employment in an enterprise owned by the provider of Individual Employment Supports or a relative of provider; - 2) paying incentives, subsidies, or vocational training expenses; -payments that are passed through to participants receiving Individual Employment Supports; -payments for training that is not directly related to the participant's Individual Employment Supports; 3) paying expenses associated with starting up or operating a business; 4)continuing the service for the sole purpose of providing transportation to and from the place of employment the participant no longer needs job coaching; once 5) paying for supervision, training, support, and adaptations typically available to other workers without disab filling similar positions in the business; oilities 6) supporting the participant to engage in self-employment that is not likely to result in earning at least minim wage for hours worked within the first year of creating the business; um 7) supporting an activity if the activity is a hobby and not a business; 8) providing supervision, bookkeeping, or related administrative duties required to operate the participant's b usiness.
+Nursing, for the purpose of developing, overseeing, training, and documenting plans for nurse delegated tasks during the delivery of the service, is not included in this service. s performed Telehealth will not be used during this service: a) to treat emergency needs; or b) when the participant needs the provider of this service to be physically present and/or to provide physical assistance to ensure the participant's health, safety and to meet habilitative needs.
+Services will not duplicate or replace services available to a participant under a program funded through section of the Rehabilitation Act of 1973 or section 602(16) and (17) of the Individuals with Disabilities Education A ct (20

+☐ Participant-directed as specified in Appendix E ☐ Provider managed

 Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+Legal Guardian

+Provider Specifications: